cvetakg/DeepReinforcementLearning/README.md

 # Deep Reinforcement Learning

 ### Content:

+0. Before we start, some important notes
 1. Introduction to Deep Reinforcement Learning
 2. Value-Based Models
 3. Policy-Based Methods
 4. Multi-Agent Reinforcement Learning

+## 0. Before we start, some important notes

+Machine learning paradigms:
+- Supervised Learning
+- Unsupervised Learning
+- Reinforcement Learning

+### Reinforcement Learning vs Unsupervised Learning

+Unsupervised learning mainly deals with finding structure in data.

+Reinforcement learning use an agent that knows if a move is good or bad, by the reward it gets.
+A bad action in a particular state will have less reward than a good action.

+Reinforcement learning is different from unsupervised learning, which is typically about finding structure hidden in collections of unlabeled data.
+The terms supervised learning and unsupervised learning would seem to exhaustively classify machine learning paradigms, but they do not.
+Although one might be tempted to think of reinforcement learning as a kind of unsupervised learning because it does not rely on examples of correct behavior, reinforcement learning is trying to maximize a reward signal instead of trying to find hidden structure.
+Uncovering structure in an agent's experience can certainly be useful in reinforcement learning, but by itself does not address the reinforcement learning problem of maximizing a reward signal.
+We therefore consider reinforcement learning to be a third machine learning paradigm, alongside supervised learning and unsupervised learning and perhaps other paradigms.